-As a spin-off from teaching, I wrote three years of podcasts, for Why I Really Like This Book, from May 2011.
-In autumn 2014 I stopped messing about with technology I didn’t really understand to focus on the writing, because that’s the bit I always enjoyed most.
-The lightly edited podcast transcripts are posted here as blogposts, not necessarily in the order they were first broadcast.
+From May 2011 I wrote three years of podcasts, for Why I Really Like This Book (now closed down), as a spin-off from teaching.
+In autumn 2014 I stopped messing about with technology I didn’t really understand to focus on the writing, because that’s the bit I always enjoyed most, so the podcast ended and this site was born.
+I’ve reposted most of the podcast scripts here, not necessarily in the order they were first broadcast..

 Do you have a question?
 Send me a message here: